 A: and/OAR is a publisher and retailer specializing in environmental sound and various forms of avant-garde

-One mission of and/OAR is to help raise awareness and appreciation of the sonic environment that
+The main mission of and/OAR has been to raise awareness of the sonic environment around us, and to

 Q: What does the name "and/OAR" refer to?